artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 * Handles plugin management
 * Provides a set of utility functions that would often get used

+The API differs between the JS and Ruby version, not drastically - but there are no plugins for Danger JS yet.
+That's still a bit away.

 ## OK, got it.

 So, what kinds of tests can you write?

 * Checking for changes to a specific file

-  For example, checking for a CHANGELOG.
-This was the first rule imagined for Danger, and the first rule ever run.
+  Checking for a CHANGELOG.
+This was the first rule imagined for Danger, I add it to every project.

   The first implementation of this rule can just be a check if `CHANGELOG.md` is modified in any PR, that can then be revised to also check whether there are git changes related to your app.
 Then documentation, README, tooling updates don't require an entry.
 We also check if the PR title says "trivial" and skip the CHANGELOG check.

+  If you're interested in standardizing on the [keepachangelog.com][usechange] format there is [danger-changelog][danger-changelog].

-  Another example around this is pinging specific people when a file has changed, or failing if a file that's never meant to be modified is changed.
+  Some other examples around this is pinging specific people when a file has changed, or failing if a file that's never meant to be modified is changed.

 * Checking the results of command-line tools